 c1791 – The construction of the first promenade, Marine Parade, began.
 It was completed as a far west as Pelham Place in 1812.

-1791 – James Barry started the Marine Library and billiard room on Marine Parade, a rival to John Stell’s 1788 library in Croft Road (cf).
-Between 1800 and 1804 Barry also opened the town’s first warm baths, on the seafront near his library.
+1791 – James Barry started the Marine Library and billiard room at the west end of Marine Parade and George Street, where the roads met.
+It was a rival to John Stell’s 1788 library in Croft Road (cf).
+Between 1800 and 1804 Barry also opened the town’s first warm baths, on the seafront near his library, adjacent to the Lower Lighthouse.

 1791 May – Start of the first bank in Hastings, the Hastings Old Bank, at 90 High Street.
 It was formed by Messrs Tilden, Shadwell, Hilder, Harvey and Gill.
 Other banks were started in the early 19th century, but throughout its life of over 60 years the Old Bank remained the main one in the town.
 In 1842 it moved to the seafront at 9 Pelham Place.
 Then suddenly on 26 June 1857 it shut its doors and suspended payments.
 It had advanced over £150,000 to a Salehurst farmer, Richard Smith, who was related to two of the then partners.
 Many people were owed large sums, but it is believed that eventually all debts were paid.